 This has propelled the tourism of Nepal towards further glory.
 Especially activities like trekking, expedition, and peak climbing are popular throughout the globe.
 Every year thousands of visitors perform these activities.

 Some people mistake Nepal for being a mountainous country only.
 However, the country is equally blessed by its diverse culture.
 Multi-ethnic communities have different norms, values and festivals.
 Their unique lifestyle and custom have made Nepal the courtyard of different styles of celebrations.
 Moreover, ancient palaces, temples, stupas and statues have made the country a heritage tourism destination too.
 The birthplace of Lord Buddha, the second-highest country in terms of water resources and the presence of mountains, etc. are the identities of Nepal.

 UNESCO WORLD HERITAGE SITES, unique climate and mountains are the pride of this nation.
 Even if there are many facts about Nepal, the country is known around the world that it is the abode of the world’s tallest mountain – Everest.

-Mount Everest Located in South Asia, Nepal
+Mount Everest is located in South Asia, Nepal

-So, what is the new/old height of Mount Everest?
+So, What is the New/Old Height of Mount Everest?

 There were several measurement expeditions in the past.
 In fact, lots of controversial figures surfaced around regarding the height of Everest.
-Finally, in the year 1955 the Indian survey did the measurement.
+Finally, in the year 1955, the Indian survey did the measurement.
 Later on, the Chinese survey of 1975 validated the exact altitude – 8,848 meters.
 The advancement in technology however continues to produce differing results.

 Whatever the measurements are there is no denying in any reports that Mt.
-Everest is the highest peak of the world.
+Everest is the highest peak in the world.
 If you are still confused and have the question “Where is Mount Everest in?”
 Please contact this blogger or Karma Eco Adventure Nepal.
-We will brief you in detail about the Everest and its surrounding.
+We will brief you in detail about Everest and its surrounding.